EdgeDLT/shrike/indexer/README.md

 # Indexer

-The Indexer is a key component of Shrike, responsible for synchronizing a NeoGo instance, fetching blockchain data, and processing it into SQLite tables.
+The Indexer is a key component of Shrike.
+It uses a local node to process Neo N3 blocks and transactions into a more easily queried format.

 ## Features